OriHoch/sk8s/README.md

 * GitHub - commits to master branch are continuously deployed to the relevant environment.
 See .travis.yaml for the continuous deployment configuration and deployed environments.
 * [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart) - The recommended and easiest way for running management commands.
 Just setup a Google Cloud account and enable billing (you get 300$ free, you can setup billing alerts to avoid paying by mistake).
 You can use the cloud shell file editor to edit files, just be sure to configure it to indentation of 2 spaces (not tabs - because they interfere with the yaml files).
 * Any modern PC / OS should also work, you will just need to install some basic dependencies like Docker and Google Cloud SDK (possibly more).
 The main problem with working from local PC is the network connection, if you have a stable, fast connection and know how to install the dependencies, you might be better of running from your own PC.
 * Docker + Google Cloud service account - for automation / CI / CD.
-See the Docker Ops section below for more details.
+See the sk8s-ops sub-chart for more details.

 Ensure you have permissions on the relevant Google Project.
 Permissions are personal, so once you authenticate with your google account, you will have all permissions granted for you by the different Google Cloud projects.